 Shuchi Grover, Senior Research Scientist, SRI International

-Shuchi is a senior research scientist at SRI International’s Center for Technology in Learning.
-She brings to bear her multidisciplinary background in science, computer science, the learning sciences and education in her work in STEM learning in the K-16 years.
+A computer scientist and learning sciences researcher by training, Shuchi brings to bear her multidisciplinary background in science, computer science, the learning sciences and education in her work in STEM learning in the K-16 years.
 Her research in computer science education in K-12 is concerned primarily with studying curricula, tools, and environments that help in developing computational competencies; as well as the social, cultural, and cognitive processes that nurture such development.
 Her current work and interests also encompass development of assessments for computational thinking, design of learning environments, and leveraging learning analytics to better understand cognitive as well as non-cognitive aspects of learning in technology-enabled environments.
 Grover’s prior work and broader interests extend to online and computer-supported collaborative learning; online communities of/for learning; design and implementation of learning technologies; constructionist, computationally rich, informal learning spaces for children; and teacher professional development.
 Shuchi has a PhD in Learning Sciences and Technology Design (Computer Science Education) from Stanford University, an M.S. in Computer Science, and an Ed.M.
 (Technology, Innovation & Education) from Harvard University, and undergraduate degrees in Physics and Computer Science.

 Raymond Ravaglia, Director of Pre-College Programs for the School of the New York TimesRaymond is Director of Pre-College Programs for the School of the New York Times.
 He is the founder of Stanford University Online High School and was the Associate Dean of Stanford Pre-Collegiate Studies.
 He is the author of "Bricks and Mortar: the Making of a Real Education at Stanford Online High School".
 Ravaglia has served in various advisory and board capacities and was a founding board member of the International Council for Online Learning (iNacol).
 He was the Executive Director and co-founder of Stanford's Education Program for Gifted Youth (EPGY).